SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.12.md

 *No enhancements have been added yet.*

-#### Label "Show agent alarms" is now a translatable string [ID 40868]
+#### Label "Show Agent alarms" now translated [ID 40868]

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->

-In the Cube UI, the label "Show agent alarms" is now a translatable string.
+If you view the Cube UI in one of the supported languages other than English, the label "Show Agent alarms" will now be translated to the selected language.

 This label is used in the *Agent alarms* section of the *System Center > Agents > Manage* page.